Where and How to Recycle or Dispose of Christmas Trees in Kentucky after Christmas

 removed.
 Residents normally serviced by private waste haulers should

 check with those companies to see whether and when tree pickup is

-will also be available for all Louisville/Jefferson County residents
+p.m.
+(Waste Reduction Center closes at 3 p.m. on Saturdays), drop-off sites will be available for all Louisville/Jefferson County residents at four

-at three locations.
-Two of the three drop-off sites will also
+locations.
+Two of the drop-off sites will also

 instantly recycle trees in to mulch that will be offered back to

 citizens for home use.

 Those wishing to receive mulch must bring